-How pretty my kumquats were, in there little lantern-shaped baskets.
+How pretty my “kumquats” were, in their little lantern-shaped baskets.

 But I still didn’t know how to best process my little golden globes.
 Enter Madame Huang’s Kitchen and her splendid recipe for Chinese Candied Kumquats.

 There was only one teensy-weensy little problem with my efforts of making kumquat candy.
 The fruit I pierced, cooked and soaked in sugar brine, didn’t have a citrusy rind with pungent essential oils springing forth upon handling.
 Simply put, my little pile of orange globes was not made up of kumquats.
-My fruit were not part of the kumquat family, or even members of a common order.
+My fruit was not part of the kumquat family or even a member of a common order.
 Sharing the Kingdom of Plantae, was pretty much as close as one could get to a familial relationship between kumquats and my dripping wet orange thingies.

 Though it is the other physalis plant, the Peruvian uchuva, which is presently in such peril in my kitchen.
 It has many regional names and you may know it as Cape gooseberry, Inca berry, Kapstachelbeere, Pok pok or harankash, to name a few.

 On the plus side, uchuva in syrup goes very well with the best ice cream in the universe.
-Ok, in Atenas, Costa Rica:
+Ok, in Costa Rica, La Cosa Rica

 However, if all else fails, you can always use them as art objects for Imaginography by Photolera Claudinha